+mi illions of Euros

 Provisions for risks and charges 31.12.2023 Accruals Utilisations and other changes Release of excess provisions 31.12.2024

 Tax provision 11 11

 Litigation with employees 79 35 (32) 82

 Litigation with third parties 1,361 340 (381) (271) 1,049

 Reclamation 116 3 13 (1) 131

 Bilateral fund for income assistance 98 (36) 62

 Leaving incentives 11 21 (2) (8) 22

-Provision for losses on assets

 Contractual risks 197 71 (85) (24) 159

 Other sundry provisions 122 207 (31) (6) 292

-Total provisions for risks and

-charges 1,995 677 (518) (346) 1,808
+Total provisions for risks and charges 1,995 677 (518) (346) 1,808

 Of which: current portion 58 32 27 (16) 101

 Of which: non-current portion 1,937 645 (545) (330) 1,707

-The provision for litigation with employees, which covers the probable charges arising from pending disputes and cases brought before the competent courts in respect of economic and career claims and compensation for occupational illness, amounts to \in 82 million.
-In 2024, total charges of \in 35 million were allocated; the provision showed a decrease due to uses to cover the social security contribution charges and costs related to disputes with personnel (\in 28 million) and as a result of the deconsolidation of FSE SrI; for more details, please refer to note 4 above (\in 4 million).
+The provision for litigation with employees, which covers the probable charges arising from pending disputes and cases brought before the competent courts in respect of economic and career claims and compensation for occupational illness, amounts to €82 million.
+In 2024, total charges of €35 million were allocated; the provision showed a decrease due to uses to cover the social security contribution charges and costs related to disputes with personnel (€28 million) and as a result of the deconsolidation of FSE Srl; for more details, please refer to note 4 above (€4 million).

-The Provision for litigation with third parties of \leq 1,049 million included probable charges arising from the pending disputes with suppliers for subcontracting, services and supplies, the potential dispute for suppliers' claims and the charges prudently provided for probable disputes with the regions and the government about the quality of the transport services rendered as part of the public service contracts.
-This provision, with several income statement balancing entries and the caption amounts due from the government for litigation, as shown in note 30 - Other current and non-current assets, was adjusted by approximately \leq 340 million in the year; specifically, it was used to settle disputes with an unfavourable outcome for the Group and pay penalties to customers and the regions (approximately \leq 367 million), and released to reflect the smaller needs related to some pending disputes and the favourable outcome of some disputes (roughly \leq 271 million).
-Furthermore, it showed a decrease due to the abovementioned deconsolidation of FSE SrI; for more details, please refer to note 4 above (\leq 13 million).
+The Provision for litigation with third parties of €1,049 million included probable charges arising from the pending disputes with suppliers for subcontracting, services and supplies, the potential dispute for suppliers' claims and the charges prudently provided for probable disputes with the regions and the government about the quality of the transport services rendered as part of the public service contracts.
+This provision, with several income statement balancing entries and the caption amounts due from the advernment for litiaation, as shown in note 30 - Other current and non-current assets, was adjusted by approximately €340 million in the year; specifically, it was used to settle disputes with an unfavourable outcome for the Group and pay penalties to customers and the regions (approximately €367 million), and released to reflect the smaller needs related to some pending disputes and the favourable outcome of some disputes (roughly €271 million).
+Furthermore, it showed a decrease due to the abovementioned deconsolidation of FSE Srl; for more details, please refer to note 4 above (€13 million).

-The provision accrued to cover the charges related to the reclamation of polluted sites and the enhancement of works to be sold amounts to \in 131 million. \in 26 million was adjusted during the year, of which \in 23 million as a result of reclassifications from "Other sundry provisions" (\in 23 million), and used to cover the reclamation charges of \in 10 million incurred in the year.
+The provision accrued to cover the charges related to the reclamation of polluted sites and the enhancement of works to be sold amounts to $\in 131$ million. $\in 26$ million was adjusted during the year, of which €23 million as a result of reclassifications from "Other sundry provisions" (€23 million), and used to cover the reclamation charges of €10 million incurred in the year.